PowerFlows

 ) where T <: AbstractDCPowerFlow

-Evaluates the provided DC power flow method T on the PowerSystems.System sys, returning a dictionary of DataFrames containing the calculated branch flows and bus angles.
+Evaluates the provided DC power flow method pf on the PowerSystems.System sys, returning a dictionary of DataFrames containing the calculated flows and bus angles.
+The flowreporting input determines if flows are reported for arcs (FlowReporting.ARCFLOWS) or for branches (FlowReporting.BRANCH_FLOWS)

 Provided for convenience: this interface bypasses the need to create a PowerFlowData struct, but that's still what's happening under the hood.